schedule-x/schedule-x/README.md

 [![npm](https://img.shields.io/npm/dm/@schedule-x/calendar)](https://www.npmjs.com/package/@schedule-x/calendar)
 [![X](https://img.shields.io/twitter/url?url=https://x.com/ScheduleX_&label=Follow%20on%20X)](https://x.com/ScheduleX_)

-# Material design calendar and date picker
+# The modern JavaScript event calendar

-This library offers a material design calendar and date picker for the web.
-They can be used regardless of your stack, and there are components for the following frameworks:
+Schedule-X is an event calendar focused on covering the needs of modern web apps: responsive design, internationalization, and extensibility.
+You can ship it with default settings in a matter of minutes, or customize it to look- and work like you want.
+If you're using a JS-framework, you can even inject components written in your own framework, into the UI of the calendar.
+Currently, there are components for the following frameworks:

 [React](https://schedule-x.dev/docs/frameworks/react) | [Angular](https://schedule-x.dev/docs/frameworks/angular) | [Vue](https://schedule-x.dev/docs/frameworks/vue) | [Svelte](https://schedule-x.dev/docs/frameworks/svelte) | [Preact](https://schedule-x.dev/docs/frameworks/preact)